Contents

 • Manual voiceover recording required

-• Expensive one-time purchase </aside>
+• Expensive one-time purchase

 Where Clueso and Camtasia focus on creating polished onboarding content, Loom emphasizes quick, informal video communication.
 Originally designed for internal team messaging, Loom has evolved to include basic features for customer-facing content.
 Its strength lies in speed and simplicity - perfect for quick updates or simple explanations.
-However, this simplicity comes at the cost of professional features - teams often find themselves needing additional tools to create the kind of polished, branded content modern customers expect.
+However, this simplicity comes at the cost of professional features - teams often find themselves needing additional user onboarding solutions to create the kind of polished, branded content modern customers expect.

 A quick and simple solution for basic screen recording for simple product demos with easy sharing capabilities.

-H4: Features:
+Features:

 • Quick recording via browser extension